mprinc/NetLogoVisualConversion/README.md

 ### Conversion

-You can download script by clicking on 'ZIP' button on the top of the page or simple following the link:
+You can download script by clicking on **ZIP** button on the top of the page or simple following the link:

 [Download link](https://github.com/mprinc/NetLogoVisualConversion/archive/master.zip)